department-of-veterans-affairs/va.gov-team/products/content-localization/development/research/XLIFF-to-Manage-Translated-Content.md

 # XLIFF

-### Drupal Multi-lingual modules are required for setting up translations and exporting XLIFF files.
+### Drupal Translation Management Tools are required to be installed for setting up translations and for exporting XLIFF files.

 ![Screen Shot 2021-09-16 at 10 53 05 PM](https://user-images.githubusercontent.com/8332986/133726676-27c3adb5-cfb2-4d41-8509-0c203adbf509.png)